unreal4u/pid/README.md

 Create a PID file.
 If it already exists, will ask the OS to check whether it is still a running process.
-If for whatever reason, the OS still thinks the process is running and too much time has passed, the class can overwrite the previous PID file.
+If for whatever reason, the OS still thinks the process is still running and too much time has passed, the class can overwrite the previous PID file (Thus initiating a new instance).
+When the object is destroyed, the corresponding PID file will be deleted as well.

 Basic usage
 ----------